teamniteo/handbook/2_Operations/work-process.md

 The last Monday morning of the sprint everyone should open up the Scrum board and ask themselves: "How can I help close whatever is still opened?".
 Repeat the same after lunch and on Tuesday morning.

-For each new sprint, the Scrum master will create an operations sprint release that is used to store the user story screencast demos.
+For each new sprint, the Scrum master will create a sprint release that is used to store the user story screencast demos.
 The template for this release is copied from [RELEASE_TEMPLATE.md](https://github.com/niteoweb/operations/raw/master/.github/RELEASE_TEMPLATE.md) in the operations repo.

 ## Scrum

 Our work process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)).
 Read in detail about [our Scrum process](scrum.md) and writing [User Stories](user-stories.md).

  * Sprint length is two weeks.
  * Story points commitment: 10 for each full-time member on the sprint.
-The total team commitment has at least 25% reserved for bugfixes and cleanup.
+The total team commitment has at least 25% reserved for bug fixes and cleanup.
  * Daily standup meeting times: 10:00 CE(S)T for Easy Blog Networks and, 11:00 CE(S)T for WooCart

 ## Quarterly Planning